 September 5, 2020

 I am giving a talk on DIY and Virtual Artist-Run Spaces for the Game Engines Beyond Games symposium originally organized in conjunction with Abertay University in Scotland to be held at Parsons School of Design.
 The event will now be held online.
+Update: video.

 Game engines have been increasingly utilized in a variety of applications, from AI training, VR architectural simulations, to creating artworks.
 However, most of these uses only consider the game engine as a tool, rather than a medium.
 Despite the availability of different game engines, we must also consider what sort of thinking a particular engine puts forth.
 The military provenance of the term ‘engine’ may point towards contentious issues.
 Engines presuppose infrastructure: the road for the internal combustion engine, the railway for the steam engine.
 These engines have often entailed colonialism and imperialism, enclosed commons and uncontained emissions.
 Are there similar considerations at work with game engines, for example in the exploitation of vernacular creativity or the environmental costs of streaming technology?
 How can artistic work illuminate these concerns?
 What does it mean for artistic practitioners and theorists to work with, build, and modify game engines today?
 What can creative works tell us about the nature of contemporary game engines?

 I'll be a member of New Inc, part of their Cultural Futures track!

 July 16 - July 23, 2020